The Death And Life Of Iran's Lake Urmia

 toggle caption

-Left: Mahnaz Eslami is head of an NGO that aims to help women in the region find employment outside of agriculture.
+Left: Mahnaz Eslami is head of a nongovernmental organization, or NGO, that aims to help women in the region find jobs outside agriculture.
 It focuses on environmental education and provides financial support.
 Right: Hoyat Nour is from the village of Galgachi.
 People moved away from villages as the lake dried.
-Nour says he couldn't find work in Galgachi and he now he works as a taxi driver in the nearest city, Urmia.
+Nour says he couldn't find work in Galgachi and now works as a taxi driver in Urmia.

 Maximilian Mann